TechDragonLAM/Python-Media-sorter/README.md

 ## Notes
 - The app only moves files you select
 - Windows may show a security warning because the app is unsigned

+## Antivirus Notice
+This application is unsigned and may trigger false positives in some antivirus engines.
+It does not collect data, access the internet, or install persistence mechanisms.
+Source code is provided for transparency.